marsdd/employment-pathways/README.md

 ## License

-This work was commissioned by the Ontario Tourism Education Corporation and the Future Skills Center for Project Integrate.
+This work was developed in collaboration with the Ontario Tourism Education Corporation and the Future Skills Center for Project Integrate.
 We thank our partner and data provider Vicinity Jobs Inc. for engaging with us throughout the project.

 This visualization is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details